boompig/dominion/README.md

 # Dominion

 A bare-bones simulator and visualizer for the card game [Dominion](https://boardgamegeek.com/boardgame/36218/dominion) in JavaScript.
 Simulator can be run headless from command-line with node.js or in the browser.
-Visualization powered by Vue.js (v2).
+Visualization powered by React.

 Currently only supports standard cards.
 Card descriptions can be found [here](https://www.ultraboardgames.com/dominion/cards.php).